 Here’s a good game: Who would be better at a Neighborhood Watch?
 Buffy the Vampire Slayer or Mr. Rodgers?
 The Incredible Hulk or Yoda?
 Captain Kirk or Mighty Mouse?

-Maybe artist Adam Lamb couldn’t decide, so he’s hired all of the above, and many, many more, for Neighbourhood Watches all over Toronto.
+Maybe artist Andrew Lamb couldn’t decide, so he’s hired all of the above, and many, many more, for Neighbourhood Watches all over Toronto.

 Neighbourhood Watch signs in Canada are usually a regular, mundane sight.
 But when Lamb saw many of them fading, falling into disrepair or being defaced, pasting over their red and white house/eyeball graphic with pop culture protectors of the 1980s and 90s seemed logical.